Our Board of Directors

 Xelba gutierrez (They/them)

 Xelba is a queer, immigrant, educator, facilitator and community organizer made of fierce indignation and gentle compassion.
 They were born in Venezuela, from revolutionary parents, and spent their formative years between Santiago, Chile and Miami, Florida.
-After living in the Bay Area and doing a Masters in Environmental Studies in Philadelphia she made their way to Asheville where they worked in sexual violence prevention.
+After living in the Bay Area and doing a Masters in Environmental Studies in Philadelphia they made their way to Asheville where they worked in sexual violence prevention.
 Xelba went back to Philly to do decarceration and abolition work and have been recently hired to be the new Campaign Manager for the Audre Lorde Project.
 Xelba is passionate about challenging the systems that are hurting us, and they love having hard conversations about decolonizing, unlearning harmful frameworks and remembering how to care for ourselves and each other so we can heal.